sjlehtin/aesheet/README.md

 ### Implementation

-The most intensive page or the character sheet, is pretty much completely written with the React JS framework, allowing for a fairly responsive page.
+The most intensive page or the character sheet, is pretty much completely written with the React JS framework, allowing for a responsive page.
 The backend for the sheet are REST APIs written with Django Rest Framework.